How to Meal Prep (Beginner's Guide)

 apple cider vinaigrette dressing in a jar with a spoon over it.

-• Pesto: Easy to make in bulk and store for pasta dishes, sandwiches, or garnishes.
-The same applies to chimichurri!
+• Pesto: Easy to make in bulk and store for pasta dishes, sandwiches, grain bowls, or garnishes.
+The same applies to my chimichurri sauce.

-• Vinaigrette: Blend or whisk together oil, vinegar, and your favorite seasonings, then keep it on hand for drizzling over salads or cooked veggies.
-Examples: apple cider vinaigrette!
+• Vinaigrette: Whisk together oil, vinegar, and your favorite seasonings, then keep it on hand for salads, grain bowls, and roasted vegetables.
+My apple cider vinaigrette is a great make-ahead option.

-• Hummus: Blend together cooked chickpeas, tahini, lemon, garlic, and seasonings, then store it for a quick dip, spread, or salad addition.
+• Hummus: Blend cooked chickpeas, tahini, lemon juice, garlic, and seasonings, then store for a quick dip, spread, or protein-rich addition to bowls and salads.

-• Tzatziki: Keep this yogurt-based sauce on hand for dipping or drizzling over grilled meats and veggies.
+• Tzatziki: This creamy yogurt-based sauce is perfect for dipping vegetables, spreading on wraps, or drizzling over grilled meats and grain bowls.

 How to meal prep for the week

-• Shopping list: Based on your menu, create a grocery list and stick to it at the store.
+Based on your meal plan, create a detailed shopping list and stick to it when you're at the store.

 How to cut down on cooking time

-If you want to reduce the time you spend in the kitchen without compromising the quality of your meals, try implementing some of these tips:
+If you want to reduce the time you spend in the kitchen without compromising the quality of your meals, try these time-saving strategies:

-• Use a pressure cooker or Instant Pot: These devices can considerably reduce the cooking time for dishes that usually take a long time, like stews or braised dishes.
+• Use a pressure cooker or Instant Pot: These appliances can dramatically reduce cooking time for foods that typically take longer, such as beans, stews, soups, and braised dishes.

-• Plan one-pan or one-pot meals: Recipes that require just one pan or pot typically have fewer steps and require less active cooking time.
+• Plan one-pan or one-pot meals: Recipes that use a single pan or pot usually require less prep, fewer dishes, and less active cooking time.

-• Invest in a food processor: A food processor can chop, slice, dice, and even knead the dough, saving you a lot of manual prep time.
+• Invest in a food processor: A food processor can quickly chop, slice, shred, and puree ingredients, saving valuable prep time.

-• Opt for quick-cooking proteins: Fish, shrimp, and thin cuts of beef or chicken cook faster than larger or denser cuts, especially ground beef.
+• Choose quick-cooking proteins: Fish, shrimp, thin cuts of beef, chicken cutlets, and ground meats cook much faster than larger cuts.

 two jars of instant soup on a table.